Schools reopen in Newtown, Washington talks gun control

 President Barack Obama called for action at a Sunday night prayer vigil in Newtown, and Democratic lawmakers have sought a new push for U.S. gun restrictions, including a ban on assault weapons such as the Bushmaster AR-15-style assault rifle used by Lanza.

 The 20-year-old gunman carried hundreds of rounds of ammunition in extra clips and shot his victims repeatedly, one of them 11 times.
-He also shot and killed his mother before driving to the school, and then killed himself.
+He also shot and killed his mother before driving to the school, and then killed himself to end the massacre with a death toll of 28.

 When Sandy Hook students go back to school, it will be at the unused Chalk Hill School in nearby Monroe, where a sign across the street read, "Welcome Sandy Hook Elementary!"
 There was no immediate word on when that would be.